Luxembourg: Domestic Corporate Taxation

 Calculation of Taxable Base

-For companies, IRC is normally assessed for income arising in the previous fiscal year, which is the calendar year unless a company has chosen otherwise.
+For companies, corporation tax (impôt sur le revenu des collectivités or IRC) is normally assessed for income arising in the previous financial year, which is the calendar year unless a company has chosen otherwise.

 For resident Luxembourg companies 'income' for the purposes of the IRC is calculated by comparing the net worth (net balance sheet assets) of the taxable entity at the beginning and end of the period concerned.
-Businesses with very low turnover may be able to use a simplified 'receipts and expenses' method of calculation, but this is not pursued further here.
+Businesses with very low turnover may be able to use a simplified 'receipts and expenses' method of calculation.

 Profit distributions in the course of a year (widely defined) are added back to net worth at the end of the year prior to calculation of IRC.